Lucila Ohno-Machado

-Lucila Ohno-Machado is a biomedical engineer and the chair of the Department of Biomedical Informatics and associate dean for informatics and technology at UC San Diego.
+Lucila Ohno-Machado is a biomedical engineer and Deputy Dean for Biomedical Informatics at the Yale University School of Medicine.

 She is an elected member of the American Society for Clinical Investigation and the National Academy of Medicine.

 Early life and education

 Ohno-Machado's grew up in Brazil and her early educational interests were in the field of mathematics and health care.
 However, in Brazil she had to pursue just one discipline and find a way to combine her interests.

 Ohno-Machado earned an MD from the University of São Paulo School of Medicine in Brazil in 1987, where she had been educated since 1982.
 She also has a Master of Health Administration from Escola de Administração de Empresas de São Paulo, Brazil, where she studied from 1989 to 1991.
 Before biomedical informatics was a well known topic she had to be creative in combining her interests, and when Stanford University created a medical information science program she chose to obtain her PhD from this institution.